-Protease inhibitors (PIs) include:
+Protease inhibitors include:

-- Aptivus (tipranavir)
+- Ritonavir (Norvir)

-- Crixivan (indinavir sulfate)

-- Invirase (saquinavir)
+- Saquinivir (Invirase)

-- Kaletra (lopinavir/ritonavir)
+- Indinavir (Crixivan)

-- Lexiva (fos-amprenavir)
+- Amprenivir (Agenerase)

-- Norvir (ritonavir)
+- Nelfinavir (Viracept)

-- Prezista (darunavir)
+- Lopinavir (Kaletra)

-- Reyataz (atazanavir)
+- Atazanavir (Reyataz)

-- Viracept (nelfinavir)
+- Fosamprenavir (Lexiva)

-FDA also has introduced a third new class of drugs, known at fusion inhibitors or entry inhibitors, to treat HIV infection.
+FDA also has introduced a third new class of drugs, known at fusion inhibitors, to treat HIV infection.
 Fuzeon (enfuvirtide or T-20), the first approved fusion inhibitor, works by interfering with HIV-1's ability to enter into cells by blocking the merging of the virus with the cell membranes.
+This inhibition blocks HIV's ability to enter and infect the human immune cells.
+Fuzeon is designed for use in combination with other anti-HIV treatment.
+It reduces the level of HIV infection in the blood and may be active against HIV that has become resistant to current antiviral treatment schedules.